My tooth after a root canal hurts when I chew or press on it

 - Rinse your mouth with salt water several times a day, which is known to reduce inflammation.

 - Apply clove oil to the painful area.
-Cloves contain eugenol, which has anti-inflammatory, analgesic, and antibacterial properties.
-This means they can relieve your pain, reduce inflammation and prevent bacteria from growing.
+Cloves contain eugenol, which has anti-inflammatory, soothing, and antibacterial properties.
+This means it can help relieve pain, reduce inflammation and prevent bacteria from growing.

 Severe, unbearable pain a few hours or days after root canal treatment

-The pain typically gets worse when chewing, and you may feel like the tooth is being pushed out of its socket—this sensation is due to intense inflammation and pressure beneath the tooth.
+The pain typically gets worse when chewing or simply touching the tooth.
+You may also feel as though the tooth is being pushed out of its socket.
+This sensation is caused by intense inflammation and pressure under the tooth.

-This can occur if bacteria were pushed beyond the tip of the root or if surrounding tissues were severely irritated during treatment.
+This complication can occur if bacteria were pushed beyond the tip of the root or if surrounding tissues were irritated during the procedure.
+We call this an endodontic flare-up.

-This complication is known as an endodontic flare-up.
-It requires immediate treatment, not only because it’s extremely painful, but also because the infection can spread if left untreated.
+A post-operative flare-up requires immediate treatment, not only because it can be extremely painful, but also because the infection can spread further if left untreated.

-Treatment involves repeating the root canal procedure to clean out the infected area, draining any pus, and in some cases, prescribing antibiotics to clear the infection.
+Treatment involves repeating the root canal procedure to clean out the infected area, drain the pus, and, in some cases, antibiotics to completely clear up the infection.

-- Missed canal: Sometimes, an extra root canal could go unnoticed by your dentist.
-In that case, the same pain will persist even after the treatment.
-In the next visit, your dentist may suggest a 3D dental x-ray which provides an accurate view of the tooth and the surrounding tissues.
+- Missed canal: Sometimes, an extra root canal can go unnoticed by your dentist.
+If missed, the same pain will persist even after treatment.
+At your next visit, your dentist may suggest a more advanced 3D dental X-ray to get a clearer picture of the inside of the tooth and rule out this possibility.

 - Filling flows past the root tip: If the filling material extends beyond the root canal, pain may occur as soon as the numbing effect wears off.
-Rarely, an allergic reaction may occur (especially to zinc oxide-eugenol-based dental materials), resulting in pain and swelling of the gums, lips, or cheeks.
+Rarely, an allergic reaction may occur (if you are allergic to zinc oxide-eugenol-based dental materials), resulting in pain and swelling of the gums, lips, or cheeks.

 Long-lasting (chronic) pain after root canal treatment

 Chronic pain refers to discomfort that lasts unusually long—several weeks or even months.
-It can still occur even if the healing process went well, which can make the situation more frustrating.This type of pain may come from the treated tooth itself if something went wrong with the root canal.
-But in many cases, other nearby structures—such as the gums, sinuses, jaw muscles, joints, or nerves—can actually be the source of the pain.
+It can still occur even if the procedure and the healing process went well, which can be frustrating.Before assuming that the treated tooth is the actual cause of the pain, other dental problems must first be ruled out.
+In many cases, other nearby structures, such as the gums, sinuses, jaw muscles, joints, or nearby teeth, are the real source of the pain, not the treated tooth itself.

-When the tooth is the origin of the pain, a dental X-ray can reveal hidden issues, like a deep cavity, fracture, lingering infection, or failed root canal.
+When the tooth is the source of the pain, a dental X-ray can reveal hidden problems, such as deep decay, fracture, or infection, and check whether there is something wrong with the root canal filling.

 👉 You can read a more detailed article here about pain that lasts months after a root canal.